biadelmiro/UDACITY_intro_to_javascript_course/README.md

 Because you need to use quotes to denote the beginning and end of strings, the JavaScript engine misinterprets the meaning of your string by thinking ```"The man whispered, "``` is the string.
 Then, it sees the remaining ```please speak to me.""``` and returns a ```SyntaxError```.

 If you want to use quotes *inside a string*, and have JavaScript not misunderstand your intentions, you’ll need a different way to write quotes.
 Thankfully, JavaScript has a way to do this using the backslash character ( \ ).

+If you forget to use the backslash to escape characters, then the JavaScript engine can misinterpret your strings.

+#### Escaping characters
+In JavaScript, you use the backslash to **escape** other characters.

 ### Comparing Strings
 ### Quiz: Favorite Foods (2-3)